 Until the authorities find out more, the CDC have issued a food safety alert in which they urge consumers to avoid romaine lettuce from the Salinas, CA, growing region.

-Below, we summarize the main takeaways of the CDC’s announcement, which can be read in full on the organization’s website.
+Below, we summarize the main takeaways of the CDC’s

 The CDC strongly advise people not to eat any romaine lettuce grown in the Salinas region.
 This includes “whole heads of romaine, hearts of romaine, and packages of precut lettuce and salad mixes that contain romaine, including baby romaine, spring mix, Caesar salad, and organic romaine.”